 Sağol (sa-ol): An easier way to express thanks, it literally means be healthy

 Rica ederim (ri-ja, ed-er-im): You’re welcome

 Çok güzel (choke, goo-zel): Very beautiful

-Also, the word “Çok” is very useful and can be added before anything to emphasise it.
+Also, the word “Çok” is very useful and can be added before anything to emphasize it.
 It means very, and Turkish people use it a lot.

 Elinize sağlık (el-in-iz-ey, sa-lick): Health to your hands.

-This is a way to compliment your cook for a their work in making your food.
+This is a way to compliment your cook for their work in making your food.

 Tuvalet nerede? (to-let, ner-ay-day): Where is the bathroom?